French and Indian Wars: British allies

-The Iroquois League played an important strategic role in the struggle between Britain and France over northeastern America because of its location east and south of Lake Ontario.
+The Iroquois played an important strategic role in the struggle between Britain and France over northeastern America because of its location east and south of Lake Ontario.
 The League's aggressive military and commercial policy gave the five Iroquois nations control over large parts of the country, forcing many smaller Indigenous nations into submission.
 The Iroquois used the Covenant Chain to join with the colony of New York and other British colonies in a compact that generally benefitted the parties and ultimately was disastrous for France.

 French allies

 France recognized the independence of the Indigenous tribes while claiming sovereignty over their territory at the same time, as well as the right to plead the cause of their Indigenous allies in the face of other European powers.
 The French allies accepted this protectorate since it permitted self-government and a traditional lifestyle.
 The Mi'kmaq and the Abenaki accepted Catholicism as it confirmed their alliance with the French against British colonists in Nova Scotia.
 Alongside the Mi'kmaq and the Abenaki, France's chief allies were the indiens domiciliés (resident Indians) who lived at the Catholic missions in New France.
 Many of these were Mohawk from their earlier territory in central New York, but there were also members of other tribes from New England.
 Fleeing attacks by New England colonists during and after King Philip's War motivated their displacement to French territory.
 At the end of the French and Indian wars, all resident Indigenous peoples were joined in the confederation of the Seven Nations of Canada.